jerrybuks/BookInventoryApp/README.md

-# BoilerPlateNodeExpressMongo
+# BookInventoryApp
-A boiler plate for starting, node, express, mongo
+A book Inventory Application